Problem Pictures

 Unfortunately we are too small an organisation to take on the publication of photographs by other people.
 But we recognise that a number of people are doing interesting and innovative work in this area.
 If you are someone who takes photographs to support the teaching and understanding of mathematics, try to make them available.
 One possibility is to publish them on a website.
 If you let us know the website address, we will link to it.

-(2) About the Problem Pictures CD-ROM
+(B) About Problem Pictures (1)

 For each photograph there is a second page giving hints, solutions and extensions.